xshkut/roletalk-js/readme.md

 Roletalk concept consists of:

-- <b>Peer</b> - local node in your peer-to-peer architecture.
+* <b>Peer</b> - local node in your peer-to-peer architecture.
 Peer can have Units, Roles and Destinations.
-- <b>Unit</b> - remote node connected to the Peer
+* <b>Unit</b> - remote node connected to the Peer
-- <b>Connection</b> - communication link between Peer and Unit.
+* <b>Connection</b> - communication link between Peer and Unit.
 Each Unit can have one or more connections.
-If there are redunant connection, communications is load-balanced between them: checking which of them is not busy or choosing random one if no vacant one found.
+If there are redundant connections, communication is load-balanced between them: checking which of them is not busy or choosing random one if no vacant one found.
 In case of last connection gets aborted Unit gets closed and removed from the Peer
-- <b>Role</b> - service registered on Peer.
+* <b>Role</b> - service registered on Peer.
 Role can have handlers for each communication type.
 Role can be <b>active</b> or <b>inactive</b>.
 When role changes its state all connected units get informed to rebuild their state
-- <b>Destination</b> - role registered on Units.
+* <b>Destination</b> - role registered on Units.
 Destination includes all connected units which serve corresponding role.
 If last Unit gets disconnected or disables the role, Destinations gets closed.

 All communications is performed via Destinations's methods and is load-balanced among its Units unless Unit is explicitly specified.
 Unit is chosen for each message / request / stream.

 ### <a name='Communication'></a> Communication

 Roletalk defines three types of communication:

-- <b>Message</b> - one-way act of communication.
+* <b>Message</b> - one-way act of communication.
 Should be used when no delivery acknowledgement is needed.
 Successfully sent message means that it has been written to underlying socket
-- <b>Request</b> - request in common meaning.
+* <b>Request</b> - request in common meaning.
 Request can only be rejected or replied.
 Returns error when Unit rejects it, timeout exceeds or Unit disconnects after request was sent.
-- <b>Stream</b> - one-way stream of binary data.
+* <b>Stream</b> - one-way stream of binary data.
 Streams can be <b>Readable</b> and <b>Writable</b>.
-If Peer calls Readable (`Destination.Readable()`) then Units handle Writable (`Role.OnWritable()`) and vice-versa.
+If Peer calls Readable ( `Destination.Readable()` ) then Units handle Writable ( `Role.OnWritable()` ) and vice-versa.
 Stream sessions begin with Request.
 After Unit replied for request, data is transferred over connection used for the reply.
 If  connection aborts stream destroys.

 Incoming messages are wrapped in <b>Context</b> - object with payload and meta info for all types of incoming messages (message, request, request for stream).

 All communication is performed with two basic properties: <b>Role</b> and <b>Event</b> (name of action.
 Some synonyms in other frameworks: method, path, action) to identify which handler to call.
 When Unit gets message it forwards it to corresponding role or rejects it if such role isn't specified on the Peer.
 If role has no handlers for event it rejects it, otherwise call handlers.